hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-hooks/tutorial-site/content/intro-to-graphql.md

 ---
 title: "Intro to GraphQL"
-metaTitle: "Intro to GraphQL | GraphQL React Apollo Tutorial"
+metaTitle: "Intro to GraphQL | GraphQL React Apollo Hooks Tutorial"
 metaDescription: "What is GraphQL?
 GraphQL is a specification for how to talk to an API.
 This part also covers GraphQL vs REST with an example and takes you over benefits of GraphQL"
 ---